aerogear/graphback/docs/db/migrations.md

 sidebar_label:  Database Schema Migrations
 ---

+> NOTE: This document is still in progress some of the content here might be oudated

 ## Database Schema Migrations

 Graphback uses [graphql-migrations](../packages/graphql-migrations) to automatically create and update tables from a GraphQL schema.